rokkuran/stegasawus/README.md

 # Stegasawus
 Detecting whether steganography is present in an image using machine learning.
+- Least significant bit (LSB) embedding functions using various embedding location sequences.
-- Generates dataset for training.
+- Generates dataset from set cover images.
 - Creates feature vectors from statistical moments of autocorrelation and discrete wavelet decomposition measures.
 - Exploratory plots of images and training datasets.
 - Preliminary model comparisons.

 ### Preliminary Results
 Model 5-fold cross validation results on 2000 (256x256) images of cats and dogs with various message sizes embedded.
-Image messages are converted to strings and hidden in a cover image using the Least Significant Bit algorithm.
+Image messages are converted to strings and hidden in a cover image using the LSB algorithm.

 Image type counts below.
 Cover is the original image and 64x64 is the image size that is hidden in a cover image.